Muyuan Foodstuff Co Ltd

 Downstream use of manure by animal feed suppliers

-The company does not disclose information.
-In the dialogue with FAIRR, the company mentioned it purchases all its feed raw materials from trading companies.
+The company does not disclose this information.
+In phase 1, the company mentioned that it purchased all its feed raw materials from trading companies.

 Acknowledgment of regulatory risks